wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Option 1: Send Data in Histogram Data Format

 Histogram data format always includes the time interval.
-You can send data in histogram data format to any proxy port.
+You can send data in histogram data format to a proxy port that is accepting histogram data.
+The ports are defined by `pushListenerPorts` (default: 2878) or `histogramDistListenerPorts` (default: 40000) in the proxy configuration file.

 For example:

 `!H <timestamp> #1 10 #2 20 #1 30 #2 100 my.metric source=s1`